 A Complete Planning Guide For Your Trip To Madrid

 Madrid is a fantastic city filled with true, authentic Spanish culture wherever you look.
 It is also not a place where there are hundreds of sights that you must see.
 You should visit Madrid with the mindset that you are going to experience the Spanish culture.
 Therefore, you should eat tapas in bars, watch a flamenco show, picnic in Retiro park, and go out on the town for all hours of the night.
 I lived in Madrid for a year teaching English, and it is hard not to fall in love with every aspect of the city.
 So take some time to explore, and make sure you enjoy the laid-back Spanish culture, the delicious food, and the siestas!
+If you are looking for a Madrid itinerary, check out my incredibly detailed Spain Itinerary: 10 Days in Barcelona and Madrid post.

 Here are a few words that you might hear along the way that don’t exactly translate into English!